 Often regarded as the father of Western philosophy, René Descartes (1596-1650) is mostly remembered by the pithy summary of his method: Cogito, ergo sum - 'I think, therefore I am'.

-In short, his thinking shifted the philosophical debate from the question What is true – with God the ultimate guarantor of truth to What is certain, wherein it is humanity's task to sort the knowable from the unknowable.
+Descartes shifted the philosophical debate from the question What is true, which implies a God as the ultimate guarantor of truth, to What is certain, requiring that human intellect alone sort the knowable from the unknowable.

 But the cogitating Frenchman did even more than this.
 He also was a mathematician (developing analytic geometry) and a scientist (contributing to the field of optics), and had a thing or two to say about the cosmos as well.

 This map of the universe was taken from his Principia philosophiae ('The Principles of Philosophy', 1644).
 The map illustrates Descartes' vortex theory of planetary motion, by which he attempts to explain the orbits of planets and comets and other celestial phenomena.

 In cartesian cosmology, a vortex is a large circling band containing these planets or comets and other material particles.
 Our solar system and the entire universe consist of a network of interlocking vortices, which are subject to gravitational and centrifugal powers.